MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexw.md

 An error may occur if the <i>hMod</i> parameter is <b>NULL</b> and the <i>dwThreadId</i> parameter is zero or specifies the identifier of a thread created by another process.

-Calling the <a href="/windows/desktop/api/winuser/nf-winuser-callnexthookex">CallNextHookEx</a> function to chain to the next hook procedure is optional, but it is highly recommended; otherwise, other applications that have installed hooks will not receive hook notifications and may behave incorrectly as a result.
+Calling the [CallNextHookEx function](nf-winuser-callnexthookex.md) function to chain to the next hook procedure is optional, but it is highly recommended; otherwise, other applications that have installed hooks will not receive hook notifications and may behave incorrectly as a result.
 You should call <b>CallNextHookEx</b> unless you absolutely need to prevent the notification from being seen by other applications.

-Before terminating, an application must call the <a href="/windows/desktop/api/winuser/nf-winuser-unhookwindowshookex">UnhookWindowsHookEx</a> function to free system resources associated with the hook.
+Before terminating, an application must call the [UnhookWindowsHookEx function](nf-winuser-unhookwindowshookex.md) function to free system resources associated with the hook.

 The scope of a hook depends on the hook type.
 Some hooks can be set only with global scope; others can also be set for only a specific thread, as shown in the following table.